SS Antinous (1920): Operational history

 Antinous continued to be operated by the Waterman Steamship Corp. for the next eight years transporting cargo from a variety of Southern ports of the United States such as Mobile, New Orleans, Pensacola and Gulfport to ports in the United Kingdom and Europe.
 During her earlier years of service the vast majority of cargo was routed to London and consisted mostly of lumber, cotton, gum rosin and related products.
 For example, in June 1924 she cleared from Mobile for England having on board 1,301,564 feet of lumber and 291,500 pounds of gum rosin.

 In the second half of 1923, early part of 1924 she made several trips on behalf of Tampa Inter-Ocean Steamship Company.
-For example, in August she delivered a cargo consisting of 4,000 tons of phosphates and other merchandise from Florida to Hamburg in Germany and returned on October 1 loaded with things such as bone meal, salt, kianite and newspapers.
+For example, in August she delivered a cargo consisting of 4,000 tons of phosphates and other merchandise from Florida to Hamburg in Germany and returned on October 1 loaded with things such as bone meal, salt, kyanite and newspapers.

 After USSB ordered consolidation of lines conducted in 1924, Waterman Steamship Corp. took over Mobile Oceanic Line in July 1924.
 Subsequently, a fast growing service was established from Gulf ports to Germany, and Antinous was shifted to this route in mid-1925 and began carrying cargo to Rotterdam and German ports of Bremen and Hamburg.
 In September 1925 she cleared from Gulfport carrying 2,107,680 pounds of cottonseed cake in addition to 388,165 feet of lumber before embarking extra cargo at Mobile and Pensacola.
 From 1927 and on she would also stop at Tampa to take on occasional cargoes of phosphates destined for Europe.
 For example, in February 1928 she loaded 3,158 tons of phosphate rock at Tampa before continuing on to load extra cargo elsewhere.